Review: Iron Widow

 Read this book if you love:

-• fiercely damaged warrior heroine that fights the patriarchy
+• fiercely and physically damaged warrior heroine that fights the patriarchy

 • a primal scream of a read that makes you say “hell yeah!”